grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 i helped my coworker by fixing a python/pandas bug, one of the scripts i migrated was retired while i was on vacation ohhhh well, one of my SOPs (standard operating protocol not statement of purpose) was accepted and another was rejected bc i need to be more specific to where the data is located

 sooo tired 😴

+i have books i have to read but i want more lol, i saw some new ones